stanleytansx/stanleytansx.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a graduate researcher and teaching fellow pursuing my PhD at Yale University.
+I am also a Lewis B. Cullman Fellow at the New York Botanical Gardens.
+I employ field experiments, computational genomics, and machine learning models to study the influence of plant pathogens on the ecology and evolution of tropical forests.
+My research informs policies and ecosystem management practices to create healthier forests, for the benefit of human societies and economies.

 ## Research Interests

+- **Forest Ecology:** plant-pathogens dynamics, life history strategies, functional traits
-- **Computer Vision:** image recognition, image generation, video captioning
+- **Computer Vision:** image recognition for plant phenotyping, stress and disease detection, remote sensing of forest health
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Machine Learning:** big data synthesis, clustering and dimension reduction, supervised learning

 ## News